pdsam/feup-lpoo/docs/README.md

 > This section should contain a list of implemented features and their descriptions.
 In the end of the section, include two or three screenshots that illustrate the most important features.
 -->

- - Views both in swing and Lanterna
+ ### Views both in swing and Lanterna
+It is possible to use both swing or laterna as the framework for the View.
- - Start Menu
+ ### Start Menu
+ When the game start you have to press space for it to begin, and not starting instantly when you are not ready.
- - New lines feeder based on time
+ ### New lines feeder based on time
+ A game mechanic where after a certain amount of time a new line appears from the bottom.
+The frequency of the new line decreases with time.
- - Score Tracker
+ ### Score Tracker
+ Keeping track of the player's score.
- - Combo Detector
+ ### Combo Detector
+ Detects combos (lines of at least 3 cubes with the same colour) and breaks them.
- - Physics Processor
+ ### Physics Processor
- -
+ Detects if the blocks need to fall into their places aka. gravity.
+ ###

 !["Swing GUI"](https://i.imgur.com/b4nuHle.png)
 ## Planned Features